 Opening Doha 1:

-Using the dust (or pollen) which covers the lotus feet of my guru (he refers to Lady Sita here); I now cleanse the mirror of my mind.
+Using the dust (or pollen) which covers the lotus feet of my guru (he refers to Mata Sita here); I now cleanse the mirror of my mind.
 I chant about the greatness of Lord Rama, the finest of the Raghu dynasty and the provider of my four achievements in life.

 The most common interpretation of the four fruits referred to are the 4 Purusarthas (goals of human life): dharma, artha, moksha, and kama.